skymandr/TailWimpLite/README.md

 ## Usage
-`ModKey+Arrow Key` moves the current window in the direction specified, anchoring it to the margin in the direction of movement.
-The current window is defined as the topmost window over all, and `ModKey` defined as is either `Ctrl+Shift` or `Logo` – both work, but with some differences:
+The available movements are:

-1. `Logo` can more be used more predictably to move windows with input focus, though it may require that you press the movement key _before_ `Logo` for it to work.
+- `ModKey+Arrow Key` – moves the current window in the direction specified, anchoring it to the margin in the direction of movement.
-2. `Logo+Space` moves the current window to the centre of the screen, without manipulating its sizes.
-There is no corresponding movement for `Ctrl+Shift` at the moment.
+- `ModKey+Space` – moves the current window to the centre of the screen, without manipulating its size, not respecting padding.
-3. `Logo+Return` or `Ctrl+Shift+Logo` maximizes the current window, while
+- `ModKey+Return` maximizes the current window, while respecting padding.

-    respecting padding.
+The current window is defined as the topmost window over all, and `ModKey` defined as is either `Logo` or `Alt`.

-The reason for two `ModKey` options in parallel is that, though `Logo` has some benefits to `Ctrl-Shift`, `Logo` key presses are not forwarded properly to Risc OS under RPCEmu [3], since it is captured by the host OS.
+The reason for two `ModKey` options in parallel is that, `Logo` key presses are not forwarded properly to Risc OS under RPCEmu [3], since it is captured by the host OS.
+Therefore `Alt` works better in this setting, but using this may not be ideal, since Risc OS uses `Alt` for a lot of things.
+In the future this will be configurable.

 The moved window will be maximized (or centred, if it cannot cover the whole extent) in the perpendicular dirction to the movement, unless it is already